software-students-spring2025/5-final-dot-ics/README.md

 ## Temporary Deployment Link

-*Deployment is hosted by a DigitalOcean Droplet.*
+*Deployed with a DigitalOcean Droplet.*

 http://178.128.145.113:10000/